Archimedean polytopes

 Another type of Wythoffian construnction is the truncation.
 Here, the vertices of a regular polyhedron are cut, as in a rectification, but not so deeply that the cuts touch each other, instead leaving a length of edge between the previous faces that is identical to the edges of the cuts.
 For each symmetry, there are three truncated forms (columns 2, 3 and 4 in Fig. 1), where the vertices result from reflecting points in the edges of the Schwarz triangle, i.e., located in one of the mirrors.
 All their vertex figures will, because of this, have bilateral symmetry.

-A third type of Wythoffian construnction is the omnitruncation (column 5 in Fig. 1), where the vertices result from reflecting points inside the Schwarz triangle.
-There is only one polyhedron for each type of symmetry.
+A third type of Wythoffian construnction is the omnitruncation (column 5 in Fig. A.1), where the vertices result from reflecting points inside the Schwarz triangle.
+There is only one such polyhedron for each type of symmetry.
 This means that in a polyhedron generated this way, the number of vertices will be, for a particular symmetry, the same as the number of Schwarz triangles that tile the spherical surface, which is the order of the associated symmetry group.
+The Omnitruncated octahedron/cube has 48 vertices and the Omnitruncated icosahedron/dodecahedron has 120 vertices (more about the Omnitruncated tetrahedron next).
 The vertex figure will be close to the dual of the Schwarz triangle.

-In Fig. 1 we only show one polyhedron derived from the Tetrahedral symmetry, the Truncated tetrahedron.
+In Fig. A.1 we only show one polyhedron derived from the Tetrahedral symmetry, the Truncated tetrahedron.
 The reason for this is that when we apply the different Wythoff constructions to the Tetrahedral symmetry, the resulting forms are, with the exception of the Truncated tetrahedron, redundant with polyhedra derived from other symmetries.
 As mentioned in the polyhedron page, the Rectified tetrahedron is the Octahedron.
-In addition, the Rhombitetrahedron is the Cuboctahedron; the Omnitruncated tetrahedron is the Truncated octahedron (which, like all omnitruncated simplexes, is a permutohedron, all of which can fill the Euclidean space they are embedded in), and the Snub tetrahedron is the Icosahedron.
+In addition, the Rhombitetrahedron is the Cuboctahedron; the Omnitruncated tetrahedron is the Truncated octahedron (which, like all omnitruncated simplexes, is a permutohedron, all of which can fill the Euclidean space they are embedded in); this has 24 vertices, which is the order of the Tetrahedral symmetry.
+The Snub tetrahedron is the Icosahedron.

-A fundamental implication of this is that many polyhedra have multiple Wythoff constructions, i.e., they can be derived from different symmetries.
-The overlap in forms between the Tetrahedral and Octahedral symmetries is not surprising as the Tetrahedron is the 3-dimensional Demihypercube.
+Therefore, many polyhedra have multiple Wythoff constructions, i.e., they can be derived from different symmetries.
+The overlap in forms between the Tetrahedral and Octahedral symmetries is not surprising as the Tetrahedron is the demi-cube (the 3-dimensional version of a Demihypercube, obtained by alternate deletion of vertices of Hypercubes).

-Finally, one word on which of these polyhedra are Zomable (this can be done as an exercise for the reader): Indeed, of the polyhedra derived from Octahedral symmetry, only those that can also be derived from Tetrahedral symmetry - and the Cube - are Zomable!
+Finally, one word on which of these polyhedra are Zomable: Indeed, of the polyhedra derived from Octahedral symmetry, only those that can also be derived from Tetrahedral symmetry - and the Cube - are Zomable (see Fig. A.2)!
 This will have some interesting implications below.

 Archimedean polychora